Novikov algebras and multi-indices in regularity structures: Free multi-Novikov algebras

 Now we can use the induction hypothesis to write the monomial

 as a linear combination of ordered right-leaning products.
 To ensure the same for the monomial $u'$, we may have to use Identity \eqref{eq:rcom} once again, completing the proof. \end{proof}

 We are now ready to describe what will be a basis of the free multi-Novikov algebra.
-For that, we shall first recall and use some standard combinatorial argument (Knuth's rotation correspondence) relating planar binary trees and planar rooted trees.
-Let $T$ be a planar binary tree with $n$ leaves.
+For that, we shall first recall and use some standard combinatorial argument (Knuth's rotation correspondence \cite[Chapter~2.3]{Kn}) relating planar rooted binary trees and planar rooted trees.
+Let $T$ be a planar rooted binary tree with $n$ leaves.
 We define a planar rooted tree $\rho(T)$ with $n$ vertices as follows: for each internal vertex $i$ of $T$, consider the path going from $i$ to the rightmost leaf of the tree growing from $i$, and collapse that path to a single vertex.
+An example of this is displayed in Figure \ref{fig1}, where we use the same label for all the vertices of the planar binary tree collapsed to the same one by the map $\rho$.

 If $T$ is the underlying planar binary tree of a monomial $u\in \Mag_A\langle X\rangle$, we have a labelling of all internal vertices of $T$ by elements of the set $A$ and a labelling of all leaves of $T$ by elements of the set $X$.
 These labellings induce the labelling of vertices and edges of the planar tree $\rho(T)$: each vertex of $\rho(T)$ acquires the label of the leaf of $T$ which we collapsed onto that vertex, and each edge of $\rho(T)$ acquires the label of the vertex of $T$ for which that edge is the left incoming edge.
+An example of this is displayed in Figure \ref{fig2}.

 We shall refer to an occurrence of a generator $x\in X$ in $u$ as a \emph{root} if it becomes a label of an internal vertex of $\rho(T)$, and a \emph{leaf} it it becomes a label of a leaf of $\rho(T)$.

 \begin{definition} We shall call an ordered left-leaning product \emph{normal} if the sequence of its leaves, read from the left to the right, is in the increasing order with respect to the order of $X$. \end{definition}